prk-2023/rust_tutorials/2025/eBPF/aya/01-Aya-Overview.md

 ## What is Aya:

+Aya is a collection of crates designed to work with `eBPF` programs.
+It's a powerful framework that provides high-level abstraction and interfaces for working with `eBPF`, enabling developers to *write*, *load* and *interact* with `eBPF` programs directly from Rust.

-Aya is a Rust library for developing `eBPF` based programs for Linux kernel.
+At its core the main Aya crate provides all that is required for developing `eBPF` based programs for Linux kernel.

 It facilitates the development of `eBPF` programs with its family of crates `aya_xyz`.
-Its totally independent of many standard `eBPF` related libraries such as `libbpf`, `BCC` and is implemented entirely in Rust, using only `libc` crate to execute system calls (`bpf()`).
+Its totally independent of many standard `eBPF` related libraries such as `libbpf`, `BCC`, and implemented entirely in Rust, using only `libc` crate to execute system calls (`bpf()`).

 Key Features: